Nicki Clyne

-Nicki Clyne is a Canadian actress, known for her role as Cally Henderson on the SyFy television series Battlestar Galactica.
-Clyne is a member of NXIVM, a multi-level marketing company founded by Keith Raniere.
-Former members, the media, and cult experts have all described NXIVM as a "cult".
-Clyne is part of the remaining NXIVM members and has continued to defend NXIVM and its practice.
-Clyne has continued to support NXIVM founder Keith Raniere following his racketeering conviction for acts of human trafficking and sexual abuse.
+Nicki Clyne (born February 1983) is a Canadian former actress, known for her role as Cally Henderson on the SyFy television series Battlestar Galactica.
+Clyne was a member of NXIVM, a multi-level marketing company founded by Keith Raniere that has been described by former members, the media, and cult experts as a cult.

 Career

 Clyne is known for her role as Cally Henderson in the 2003 reimagining of Battlestar Galactica.
 Like several members of the cast, she was originally cast in a minor, non-recurring role but, having impressed the showrunners, became a major part of the series until her character's death in season four.
+Prior to Battlestar Galactica, she had guest parts on sci-fi and supernatural shows including Dark Angel, Smallville, The Twilight Zone, and The Dead Zone.
 In 2018, she appeared with fellow Battlestar alumnus Richard Hatch in the web series Personal Space.

 She was also featured in two episodes of the podcast Tiki Bar TV, and presented an episode of HypaSpace.
 She stars alongside Lance Henriksen, Danielle Harris, Bill Moseley, and AFI's Davey Havok in the "illustrated film" series Godkiller.
 Clyne hosted two seasons of Syfy's Blastr TV, covering science fiction pop culture and events.
 She appeared in the independent film Lunamancer.

 NXIVM

-Clyne is a member of NXIVM, a now defunct multi-level marketing large-group awareness training company founded by Keith Raniere and headquartered in Albany, New York.
-By her own account, she attended her first NXIVM event In November 2005, an "intensive with Executive Success Programs (ESP)," one of several NXIVM companies.
-It has been reported that Clyne left Battlestar Galactica in 2008 to focus on being a full-time member of NXIVM.
-Clyne denies the claim.
+Clyne was a member of NXIVM, a now defunct multi-level marketing large-group awareness training company founded by Keith Raniere and headquartered in Albany, New York.
+She states she attended her first NXIVM event in November 2005, an "intensive with Executive Success Programs (ESP)," one of several NXIVM companies.
 Prosecutors dismantled NXIVM's corporation structures in 2020 by seizing First Principles Inc., the company with title to NXIVM and Keith Raniere's intellectual property.
-Nevertheless, Clyne and a small group of NXIVM members continue to proclaim Raniere's innocence and are described in media as NXIVM "dead-enders," or "loyalists."

-Relationships with Keith Raniere and Allison Mack

-Clyne has given statements to a federal court and the press that she has been a sexual partner of Keith Raniere for over a decade.
-Clyne married American actress Allison Mack, a fellow member of NXIVM and DOS and a sexual partner of Raniere, in 2017 and witnessed by another NXIVM member.
-The marriage was little discussed until Mack was arrested in 2018.
-In 2020 Allison Mack filed paperwork in Orange County, California to divorce Clyne.

-Fox News, quoting Frank Parlato, Jr. reported that the marriage was an immigration-related sham to keep Clyne (a Canadian citizen) in the United States.
-The New York Times, citing prosecutors from the United States Attorney for the Eastern District of New York, have said similar.
+Following Raniere's 2019 conviction of human trafficking and sexual abuse, Clyne continued to support Raniere and advocated for his release.
+Clyne was part of the remaining NXIVM members and continued to defend NXIVM and its practice.
+On March 27, 2023, the Frank Report published a statement from Clyne stating that she would no longer defend Keith Raniere.